CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 The measurement parameters are extracted from the SSPFM measurement sheet, and each of the raw SSPFM measurement files is subsequently analyzed within the <code>multi_script</code> function.
 The <code>single_script</code> function analyzes a single raw SSPFM data file by following these steps: measurements are extracted from the file and phase offset is applied if necessary.
-A list of phase offsets for each file can be applied with the <code>phase_file_path</code> parameter, containing the path of a file generated with the phase offset generator script, otherwise, a value can be specified with the <code>offset</code> parameter.
+A list of phase offsets for each file can be applied with the <code>phase_file_path</code> parameter, containing the path of a file generated with the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/gui/phase_offset_analyzer.py">gui/phase_offset_analyzer.py</a></code> script, otherwise, a value can be specified with the <code>offset</code> parameter.
 They are then segmented and processed into PFM data for each segment.
-For each mode (On and Off Field), the sign of the phase signal gradient with the writing voltage is determined using the <code>phase_bias_grad</code> function from the nanoloop/phase script.
+For each mode (On and Off Field), the sign of the phase signal gradient with the writing voltage is determined using the <code>phase_bias_grad</code> function from the <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop/phase.py">utils/nanoloop/phase.py</a></code> script.
 The two values are compared to determine if a phase inversion has occurred between the On and Off Field modes.
 Typically, this script is used before the second step of processing SSPFM measurements in order to generate the file containing the boolean value of the main electrostatic parameter to apply to the measurement before the treatment processing.
 </p>

 <p align="justify" width="100%">